What is Essential Tremor?

 Essential tremor is often confused with Parkinson’s disease, but there are a few key differences between the two:

 - Essential tremor can affect your head, hands, or voice.
-Parkinson’s disease typically does not affect your head or voice.
+While Parkinson’s disease can cause softening of the voice and reduced facial expression, it typically does not cause tremor of your head or voice.

 - Parkinson’s disease usually causes symptoms like a shuffling walk and stooped posture.
 Symptoms of essential tremor are typically confined to parts of the body affected and do not usually impair your gait or posture.

 - Essential tremor symptoms get worse with voluntary movement, whereas Parkinson’s disease tremors become more intense when you’re resting.

 If you are experiencing any symptoms, contact a medical professional.

 If your symptoms are mild, you may not need essential tremor treatment.
 However, if your tremors are affecting your ability to perform daily activities, you may want to discuss treatment options with your doctor.

 Your doctor may recommend medications to relieve your tremors, such as beta blockers, anti-seizure drugs, or tranquilizers.
 Physical therapy may help improve your muscle control and coordination, and occupational therapy may help you adapt to living with essential tremor.